-Bookplates are personal.
-In many cases, they depict the coat of arms of the owner’s family, sometimes a motto that drove the book’s owner, and in some cases a humorous jab at something.
-They are very personal.
+Bookplates are very personal.
+In many cases, they depict the coat of arms of the owner’s family, sometimes a motto that drove the book’s owner, the book owner's hobbies, and in some cases a humorous jab at something.

 While researching my series of articles on Dr. Ephraim McDowell, I ordered the book “EPHRAIM MCDOWELL, FATHER OF OVARIOTOMY AND FOUNDER OF ABDOMINAL SURGERY.
 With an Appendix on JANE TODD CRAWFORD”.
 By AUGUST SCHACHNER, M.D.
 Cloth, 8vo.A p.
 33I.
 Philadelphia, J. B. Lippincott CO., I921.
 A great book, I finished reading it overnight!.
 Dr. McDowell has also been featured in this blog in the series "A Moment in History"

 What interested me was the bookplate on the book frontis, a picture of which I placed in this article.
 It is from the Library of the Medical and Chirurgical faculty of the State of Maryland, and has a legend that states "Purchased through the William Osler Testimonial fund for the advancement of Medicine”.
 It depicts a physician (probably Hippocrates) taking the pulse of a patient.